Employee Leave Under FMLA, ADA and Workers' Comp: Navigating Overlapping and Conflicting Leave Laws

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide employers’ counsel with best practices to reduce the risk of lawsuits or government action for employee leave violations under the FMLA, ADA or workers’ compensation laws.
+This CLE webinar will provide employers’ counsel with best practices to reduce the risk of lawsuits or government action for employee leave violations under FMLA, ADA or workers’ compensation laws, and paid sick leave laws.
 The panel will outline an employer’s obligations under each of the laws and common areas of confusion and liability.

 - Source for legal obligations—and their interplay